Shetty-Anush/precision-converters-firmware/doc/sphinx/source/projects/ad4080_iio/ad4080_iio.rst

 Jumper Settings
 ===============

-**SDP-K1:**
+**SDP-K1/Nucleo-H563ZI:**

-Connect the VIO_ADJUST jumper on the SDP-K1 to 3.3V position to drive SDP-K1 GPIOs at 3.3V.
+Connect the VIO_ADJUST jumper on the SDP-K1 / JP4 jumper on Nucleo-H563ZI board to 3.3V position

-**Nucleo-H563ZI for STM32 platform:**

-Please refer to the board user guide for the jumper connections.
+to drive SDP-K1/Nucleo-H563ZI GPIOs at 3.3V.

 **EVAL-AD4080:**